How We’re Leading the Logistics Industry Into a More Sustainable Future

 - We make sure our team is aware of their individual impacts on the environment and we encourage and enable them to do their part.
 That’s everything from considering transportation to and from the office to replacing plastic with reusable cups,

 - We extend expectations surrounding green practices and carbon offset goals towards all potential employees and prospective clients.

 - We ask our suppliers to submit carbon emissions reports to us each month, and we survey them to find out what improvements they may implement to lower their emissions.

 We believe that the best way to reach our goals is to be on the same page as all of the people we work with–and we hold to that.

 We realized we needed to focus our efforts to offset emissions not just in our providers but in the regions we operate in too.
-That is why we partnered with South Pole, an organization that gives companies the option to choose their own climate action projects all over the world.
+That is why we are partnering with South Pole, an organization that gives companies the option to choose their own climate action projects all over the world.
 From re-forestation to community engagement, we're excited to work toward impacting the regions where we're directly involved.